 At the end of the conversation, Sophie thanked the agent profusely for taking her out of her comfort zone and enabling her to give her husband an anniversary surprise.

-Assisting customers when time is of the essence
+Customer centricity example 3: Assisting customers when time is of the essence

 Joan is a amatuer climber.
 In May 2018, she travelled from her home in Colorado to the Italian Dolomites to participate in the Dolorock 2018 climbing festival.
-When she arrived in Venice, she was dismayed to find that her luggage had been lost.
+When she arrived in Venice, she was dismayed to find that her luggage was lost.
 After spending about two hours at the Lost Baggage counter at Venice Marco Polo Airport, she realized she needed to come to terms with the fact that all her climbing equipment — worth over $5000 — which she needed for the event, was gone.

 Luckily, Joan had travel coverage.
 She immediately called her insurance company.